What Actions Cause Someone to Require High Risk Vehicle Insurance?

 - Class G1 accompanied driver – fail/refuse provide breath;

-- Class G1 drive unaccompanied by qualified driver;
+- Class G1 drive unaccompanied by a qualified driver;

 - Class G1 accompanied driver – excess blood alcohol;

-- Class G1 drive with front seat passenger;
+- Class G1 drive with a front-seat passenger;

 - Class G1/G2 drive with excess passengers;